Bouvier des Flandres

 The Bouvier des Flandres is a special breed of dog who needs an experienced dog parent.
 Someone who appreciates a Bouvier’s qualities—their mellow personality, intelligent mind and desire for a purpose—will be able to provide this breed with what they need to thrive as a family pet.
 With plenty of space to run and a job to do, your Bouvier will flourish in your home.

-Expert input provided by Erin Askeland, CPDT-KA, CBCC-KA, Animal Health & Behavior Consultant at Camp Bow Wow, and J. Todd Gross, DVM, of Goodlettsville Animal Hospital in Nashville, Tenn.
+Expert input provided by Erin Askeland, CPDT-KA, CBCC-KA, Animal Health & Behavior Consultant at Camp Bow Wow; and Dr. J. Todd Gross, DVM, of Goodlettsville Animal Hospital in Nashville, Tennessee.

 Photo credit for “How do I look?” by the New York Times